acidstout/nitshot/README.md

   Hardware encoding was already in use before any of this:
-  `MF_READWRITE_ENABLE_HARDWARE_TRANSFORMS` makes Media Foundation route to whichever vendor MFT is installed — NVIDIA here, Intel's or AMD's elsewhere.
+  `MF_READWRITE_ENABLE_HARDWARE_TRANSFORMS` makes Media Foundation route to whichever vendor MFT is installed — NVIDIA, Intel or AMD.
-  Coding against the NVENC, AMF and Quick Sync SDKs directly would mean three vendor SDKs to land exactly where `MFTEnumEx` already lands.
+  Direct coding against the NVENC, AMF and Quick Sync SDKs directly would mean three vendor SDKs to land exactly where `MFTEnumEx` already lands.

 - **"Best available" is not "newest".** On an HDR display HEVC wins outright, being the only way to carry HDR here at all.
-On an SDR one H.264 is preferred even though it is older and larger: there is **no software HEVC encoder** on this system, Windows 10 needs the HEVC Video Extensions package to *play* HEVC back (this machine cannot — `MF_E_TOPO_CODEC_NOT_FOUND`), and plenty of upload targets reject it. `RecordEncoder` overrides the ranking; a choice that stops probing clean falls back down the list and says so in the log.
+On an SDR one H.264 is preferred even though it is older and larger.
+Windows 10 needs the HEVC Video Extensions package to *play* HEVC back, and plenty of upload targets reject it.
+  `RecordEncoder` overrides the ranking; a choice that stops probing clean falls back down the list and says so in the log.

 - **The container is stamped afterwards.** Media Foundation's MP4 sink writes no `colr` box, so nothing outside the HEVC bitstream said what the picture was, and